Driving Tips

 Never Cross Right

-Never cross to the rights hand side, even if you get to the passing place first.
+Never cross to the right-hand side of the road, even if you get to the passing place first.
 This is dangerous.

 Never Leave the Road